-This course is designed to educate the student with the social, intellectual, economic, and political developments that have molded the history of America from Pre- Colonial period to the end of the Civil War.
-This course will emphasize the cause and effect of developments and their influence on the modern America.
+This course is designed to educate the student with the social, intellectual, economic, and political developments that have molded the history of America

 Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 This course is designed to educate the student with the social, intellectual, economic, and political developments that have molded the history of America from the end of the Civil War to the end of the Gulf War.
 This course will emphasize the cause and effect of developments and their influence on the modern America.